-We’ve reviewed small business news, checked the on-trend blogs and found the highlights that are worth sharing!
-Here are five hot marketing trends that are coming up for next year, and our tips to make the most of your marketing strategies in 2019.
+We’ve reviewed small business news, checked the on-trend blogs and found the highlights that are worth sharing.
+Here are five hot marketing trends and our tips to make the most of your marketing strategies in 2019.

 Don’t be invisible!
 Busting the mystery of Google rankings

-Hot Tip: Visit Google’s platform for small business – Google My Business and take advantage of the free tools so your business will rank on Google.
-If you have a website, it will show you how to maximise your business profile and if you don’t have a website, it will take you through the process of building one and provide tips for SEO.
+Hot Tip!
+Visit Google’s platform for small business (Google My Business) to take advantage of the free tools so your business will rank on Google.
+If you have a website, it will show you how to maximise your business profile.
+If you don’t have a website, it will take you through the process of building one and provide tips for SEO.
 Whether your customers use their smartphone, tablet or computer, they’ll find you fast.
 Check out the Google insights: https://www.google.com/business/

 Look who’s talking!
 The growing importance of smartphones

 What’s the most important device for accessing the internet?
-In 2018 laptops and desktop PCs, iPads and tablets were overtaken by smartphones which are now the preferred device for online tasks.
-Deloitte Mobile Consumer Survey 2018: Behaviour Unlimited, reports that 88% of Australians now own a smartphone, up from 84% in 2017.
+In 2018 laptops and desktop PCs, iPads and tablets were overtaken by smartphones.
+Phone are now the preferred device for online tasks.
+Deloitte Mobile Consumer Survey 2018: Behaviour Unlimited, reported that 88% of Australians now own a smartphone.
+This is up from 84% in 2017.

-Users prefer to browse and purchase via their mobile with those aged between 18-34 more likely to use their mobile phones when purchasing products online.
+Users now prefer to browse and purchase via their mobile.
+People between 18-34 more likely to use their mobile phones when purchasing products online.
 With smartphone use on the increase, 2019 will see the development of complex algorithms to tune apps and websites to specific interests and contexts.
 Read more here: https://www2.deloitte.com/au/mobile-consumer-survey

-Hot Tip: Make the most of your marketing strategy by ensuring your website is optimised for mobile.
+Hot Tip!
+Make the most of your marketing strategy by ensuring your website is optimised for mobile.
 Include SMS in your customer contact preferences.
-SMS can be highly targeted for short-notice offers and promotions, with fast follow-up for results.
+Sending SMS can be highly targeted and is a great way to send short term offers and promotions, with fast follow-up for results.

 The new buzz word: Hyper-personalisation